-The apricot sunray is an exotic variation of two popular punch recipes, the sangria and Champagne punch.
-As in both of those, there is a lot going on in this drink and every ingredient is special on its own.
+The apricot sunray is a variation of two popular punch recipes, the sangria and Champagne punch.
+As in both of those, there is a lot going on in this drink, and every ingredient is special on its own.

 The recipe was created to showcase Hennessy Black.
 This great Cognac offers hints of jasmine, daffodils, and orange flowers among its flavorings, and the Chandon Brut is a wonderful dry sparkling wine to pair with it.
 Those are accented beautifully by the apricot and blood orange ingredients as well as lemons and brandied cherries.